mnvr/mars/apk.md

 /var/apk/my-packages
 ```

-Public keys of the official Alpine repositories are already included on the system by the `alpine-keys` package.
+Public keys of the official Alpine repositories are already included
+on the system by the `alpine-keys` package.

+## `apk update`

-### Updating repositories indexes
+Updating repositories indexes.

 ```sh
 apk update
 ```

-### World
+We don't need to do this usually, other apk commands that depend on
+the repository index will automatically do this once the 4 hour cache
+expires.

+## `/etc/apk/world`

 List of all installed packages: